ic005k/Knot-Legacy/README.md

 # Knot--Record everything in the simplest way possible.

+### The origin of the name Knot: Ancient people used a knot to remember things, simple and efficient.

 ### The Knot is an Android gadget that integrates common modules such as Todo, Notes and Reader and supports various clients (Win, Mac, Linux) for editing Todo and Notes.